qmacro/qmacro.github.io/_posts/2020-03-22-preparing-the-os-image.markdown

 ![balena Etcher](/content/images/2020/03/etcher.png)

 Balena Etcher is great, but if, like me, you're more of a terminal person, you can also perform this step from the command line.

+Whether or not you use balena Etcher or the command line, it's at this stage of course that you insert the SD card.

 The steps are described well in [Copying an operating system image to an SD card using Mac OS](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) so here's a precis:

 ```
 -> diskutil list